isDanielWang/isdanielwang.github.io/_pages/about.md

                                    Research on answer‑guided question generation using pretrained models including BART, GPT‑2, and T5.
                                 </li>
                                 <li>
-                                   Design an algorithm that finetunes a BERT with NSP-head on the SQUAD dataset.
+                                   Designed an algorithm that finetuned a BERT with NSP-head on the SQUAD dataset.
                                 </li>
                                 <li>
-                                   The result shows noticeable improvement on evaluation metrics including BLEU, ROUGE, and METEOR.
+                                   The result showed noticeable improvement on evaluation metrics including BLEU, ROUGE, and METEOR.
                                 </li>
                             </ul>
                         </td>